Gregtom3/CLAS12Analysis/README.md

         tree_reco->Print()
         tree_postprocess->Print()

 If you have graphics enabled, you can plot the diphoton mass stored in `tree_postprocess`.
-The parameter (flag) is defined in
+The parameter (flag) saved in the tree tells the user (-1 --> diphotons did not originate from same parent pi0) or (1 --> diphotons originated from same parent pi0)

         tree_postprocess->Draw("Mgg","flag==1")